sirehna/xdyn/doc_user/reperes_et_conventions.md

 - `mass` contenant la masse du corps considéré
 - `rigid body inertia matrix at the center of gravity and projected in the body frame` définissant la matrice d'inertie
-- `added mass matrix at the center of buoyancy projected in the body frame` pour les masses ajoutées.
+- `added mass matrix at the center of gravity and projected in the body frame` pour les masses ajoutées.

 #### Position du centre d'inertie